Can we use pencil for the drawings?

 Should I make a copy of the order form?

 YES!!!
 A large percentage of orders that come in have errors on the order form of some kind.
 Keeping a copy of what you sent to us it will make it easier to correct those errors once we identify them.

 Where can I get a copy of your W9?

 Have your accounting department email firstname.lastname@example.org for a copy of our EIN.
 A+ Images is incorporated, so there is never a need to send us a 1099 form for tax purposes.

 Who is A+ Images?

 We are an Indianapolis, IN based garment decorator.
-We serve several niche markets by offering a variety of garments with our own designs and can also customize designs with school names.
-“Classroom Faces™” is the name we have given to these specialized class shirts.
-You can view our teacher shirts by visiting www.aplusimages.com
+We serve several niche markets by offering a variety of garments with our own designs.
+We also provide retail and wholesale custom apparel decorating services.
+“Classroom Faces” is the name we have given these specialized self-portrait class shirts.

 Why do you need my email address?

 It is often the best way to contact you about a question or problem with your order.
-Additionally, tracking information will be emailed to you once we ship your shirts!
-We NEVER give your email address (or any other info) to any 3rd parties.
+Additionally, your layout will be sent to this for quick approval and your UPS tracking information will be emailed to you once we ship your shirts!
+We NEVER give or sell your email address (or any other info) to any 3rd parties.